Wednesday, 24 December 2008

 Christmas Eve is here and all of my family have arrived safe and sound.
 Poor Abby and Emma are in culture shock I think.

 Alexandra labours under the mistaken impression that her mother is THE only person in the world who is capable of caring for her - if mom is in the room, or within eyeshot, Alex screams until mom finally takes her.
-She is not even happy with her father's undivid
+She is not even happy with her father's undivided attention.

 Tomorrow morning should be exciting for all of us as this will be the first Christmas where Austin understands what is going on and it is Alexandra's first Christmas.